Should I get a cash out refinance or HELOC?

 HELOCs and home equity loans are second mortgages.
-In other words, you borrow and repay them in parallel with your existing mortgage.
-And that means two mortgage payments each month.
+In other words, you borrow and repay them in parallel with your original mortgage.
+And that means two monthly mortgage payments.

-However, a refinance involves swapping your existing mortgage for a completely new one.
+However, a refinance involves swapping your current mortgage for a completely new one.

 Read on to discover the detailed differences in costs and characteristics that can make any of them the best in different circumstances.Click here for today's refinance mortgage rates.

 You get a whole new mortgage.
 But you borrow more than you’d need just to replace your existing one and you receive a check for the difference.